codepath/android_guides/Accessing-the-Camera-and-Stored-Media.md

 }
 ```

 Note that there is a try-catch block required around the `MediaStore.Images.Media.getBitmap` line which was removed from above for brevity.
-Check out [this post](http://stackoverflow.com/questions/5309190/android-pick-images-from-gallery/5309217#5309217) for an alternate approach using mimetypes to restrict content user can select.
+Check out [this stackoverflow post](http://stackoverflow.com/questions/5309190/android-pick-images-from-gallery/5309217#5309217) for an alternate approach using mimetypes to restrict content user can select.

 ## References